 Nothing in this bylaw shall be deemed to conflict with or abridge the authority of the Board of Health pursuant to G.L. c.
-111, § 127B or the Board of Selectmen pursuant to G.L. c.
-139, §§ 1 - 3A.
-The Board of Health or the Board of Selectmen is encouraged to consult with the Commission prior to taking action against a building constructed prior to 1940.
+111, \$127B or the Select Board pursuant to G.L. c.
+139, \$\$1-3A.
+The Board of Health or the Select Board is encouraged to consult with the Commission prior to taking action against a building constructed prior to 1940.